swosu/markdown-project-template/README.md

 # Project Name

 ## Introduction
 This is where my project introduction would go.
+This would include information about what the source code does and its purpose.
+This paragraph would also include methods used such as Math.*random()* or even custom methods.

 ## Project Outline
 1. Item 1